titonbarua/micropython-ms5837-depth-sensor/README.md

     time.sleep(1.0)
 ```

-### Asynchronously Reading Pressure and Temperature
+### Asynchronously reading pressure and temperature

 The `async_read` method can be used to read the sensor data asynchronously.